Types of Degrees Construction Management Majors Are Getting

-Average salaries range from $103,000 to $103,000 for careers related to construction management.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+Construction Management majors often go into careers with median salaries of $103,110.
+This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Construction Management Major Jobs
+Amount of Education Required for Careers Related to Construction Management

 Some careers associated with construction management require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.